On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Results Analysis

+\subsection{RQ1: How effective are hybrid pooling operators for enhancing the accuracy of Mixup-based graph learning?}

-Table \ref{table:results1} presents the detailed results of GCN models on NLP datasets.
-Table \ref{table:ave} shows the average results of the GAT, GraphSAGE, and GIN models.
-The detailed results of these three models can be found in Appendix \ref{sec:apppendix_pooling}.
-From the results, first, we can see that Mixup is a powerful technique for augmenting graph-structured data.
-Compared to the model trained without Mixup (\textit{Base} in the tables), the Mixup-trained models are more accurate and robust.
-Then, concerning different pooling methods, we can see that the basic and widely used max pooling method (\textit{MAXPOOL}) and the state-of-the-art GMT pooling methods (\textit{GMT}) are not the best choice for Mixup training.
-There are always some hybrid pooling methods that achieve better results than them.
-More specifically, on average, the type 1 hybrid pooling method can achieve better results than the max pooling method in most cases (9 out of 10 cases).
-Moreover, maybe surprisingly, the gap between using advanced pooling methods and max pooling methods can be up to 2.55\% of clean accuracy (Gossipcop, Type1, Profile) and 23.27\% of robustness (Gossipcop, Type4, Profile).
+\textbf{Accuracy analysis.} The left part in Table \ref{table:results1} presents the detailed test accuracy results of the GCN model on NLP datasets.
+From the results, first, we can see that \emph{Manifold-Mixup} is a powerful technique for augmenting graph-structured data.
+Compared to the model trained without \emph{Manifold-Mixup} (\textit{No Aug} in the tables), GCN model training with data augmentation is more accurate and robust.
+Then, concerning different pooling operators, we can see that the basic and widely used Max-pooling method (MAXPOOL) and the state-of-the-art GMT pooling operators (GMT) are not the best choices for GCN training with \emph{Manifold-Mixup}.
+There are always some hybrid pooling operators that achieve better results than them.
+More specifically, 8 out of 9 hybrid pooling operators outperform MAXPOOL on the Gossipcop-Profile.
+Similarly, on the Politifact-Bert, 5 out of 9 hybrid pooling operators achieve higher performance than MAXPOOL.
+Among these results, the Type 1 operator outperforms GMT by up to 2.14\% on Gossipcop and 4.38\% on Politifact, respectively.
+On average, for training with the GCN model, the Type 1 operator demonstrates the best performance under the NLP dataset.
+Moreover, maybe surprisingly, the gap between using the hybrid pooling operator and MAXPOOL can be up to 2.55\% of clean accuracy (Gossipcop, Type1, Profile).
+Moving to the average improvement, we primarily focus on Type 1, Type 3, and Type 9, as they exhibit superior accuracy improvement compared to other hybrid pooling operators, as indicated in the Average column.
+In GCN model training on the NLP dataset, Type 1, Type 3, and Type 9 exhibit average accuracy improvements of up to 1.08\%, 0.64\%, and 0.35\%, respectively, compared to MAXPOOL.
+On average, Type 1, Type 3, and Type 9 outperform GMT by up to 1.02\%, 0.68\%, and 0.45\%, respectively.
+Overall, across both the maximum and average improvement values, Type 1 consistently outperforms other hybrid pooling operators.